CS 3510: Advanced Algorithms/Data Structures

 - Implement the primality2 function from the text book, for

 long long ints.
-Note that this will require implementing modular exponentiation.
-Use this function to find the primes in at least the 1000 largest numbers in any bit size of numbers.
+Use this function to find the 1024 largest primes in any bit size of numbers.
 Verify that your code works for up to at least 31 bit numbers.
 You can compare the results of your first primality test to the results of this test.
 (Why only 31 bit numbers?)
+This work requires that you verify your function is correct.
+It does not require the timing and charting of complexity.
+Note 1 This will require implementing modular exponentiation.
 Note 2 The values chosen for

 - 1.42 Apply theory of RSA algorithm

 - Use your primality2 prime number testing code to create a plot of the runtime complexity for this version of prime number verification.
 On the X-axis use the number of significant bits.
 On the Y-axis, use the cputime per number checked.
 That’s all numbers checked, not just the prime numbers.
-Find primes in at least the 1000 largest numbers in each bit group to gather your statistics.
+Find at least the 1024 largest primes in any bit size of numbers to gather your statistics.
 Add the usual collection of normalized theoretical curves to your plot.
 Also include the runtimes for your original brute-force prime number checker.
 Is the result what you expected?
 Explain it.

-- Candy bar challenge: Find as many 31-bit Carmichael numbers as you can.
-That is, find Carmichael numbers in the range from (2^31 - 1) down to (2^30).
+- (Not required, only for fun): Challenge: Find as many 31-bit Carmichael numbers as you can.
+That is, find Carmichael numbers in the range from (2^31 - 1) down to (2^30), inclusive.
 Submit a text file with the numbers 1 per line from largest to smallest.
-The student with the most Carmichael numbers wins a candy bar.
-If multiple students find all of the numbers, all will win a candy bar.
+The student with the most Carmichael numbers wins a the respect of every one in the class.
 False positives will disqualify the submission.
 False negatives will not disqualify the submission.